 Attending Regis University and spending over two decades in television, Julie is now working to master delivering exceptional marketing and media service experiences.

-Andrea is the Director of the Project Management Office (PMO) and responsible for project and portfolio management.
+Andrea is the Director of the Program Management Office (PMO) and responsible for project and portfolio management.
 She oversees Technology Services’ team of project managers, who are responsible for implementing technology systems and applications.
 When requests for new technology are approved to move forward, her team facilitates the process of scoping the project, identifying resources to do the work, creating a project schedule, and then managing the work and communicating progress.
 The strategic focus of the PMO is to develop strong partnerships with our customers and deliver innovative solutions to them.
 Andrea is impressed by her colleagues' teamwork, dedication, and passion, which she believes leads to innovation.

 Andrea started her career in government while residing in Florida, eventually becoming the director of the Office of Performance Development for the Department of Revenue.
 After several years of working in the public sector, she moved to Colorado and worked as a management consultant for Deloitte Consulting.
 During this time, Andrea worked with many diverse clients on technology projects and in the establishment of PMOs for those clients.
 She applied this knowledge at consulting firms before taking the PMO Director position at the City and County of Denver in 2011.